An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-\begin{proof} By Theorems \ref{thm:SaintDonat-1} and \ref{thm:SaintDonat-2} the hypothesis i), ii), iii) implies that there is no hyperelliptic involution acting on $X$.
-By \cite[Table 1 and Lemma 2.3]{Kondo}, since the rank of $\NS X)$ is less or equal to $8$, the automorphism group is either trivial or generated by an hyperelliptic involution, thus it must be trivial. \end{proof}
+\begin{proof} By Theorems \ref{thm:SaintDonat-1} and \ref{thm:SaintDonat-2}, the hypotheses i), ii) and iii) imply that there is no hyperelliptic involution acting on $X$.
+By \cite[Table 1 and Lemma 2.3]{Kondo}, since the rank of $\NS X)$ is less than or equal to $8$, the automorphism group is either trivial or generated by a hyperelliptic involution; thus it must be trivial. \end{proof}